 Bus and Carriage ToursTaking an organized bus tour is one of the best ways to become acquainted with New Orleans.
 These range from a 2-hour trip through the city to a full-day tour of the entire metropolitan area and a local plantation.

-Some companies also conduct visits to hot spots on New Orleans' nightclub circuit.
+If you're looking for fun things to do with friends, some companies also conduct visits to hot spots on New Orleans' nightclub circuit.
 Passengers are picked up from and returned to motels and hotels throughout the metropolitan area.
 Reservations are advised.
 Many downtown hotels have sightseeing booths, and motel managers can often provide information and reservations.

 Horse-drawn carriages leave continuously from Jackson Square for narrated tours of the French Quarter.
 The waiting time varies; most tours require a minimum of six passengers and depart when the carriage is full.